 - Your dog is lethargic and appears in pain.

-- You suspect your dog may have a blockage or was exposed to toxins
+- You suspect your dog may have a blockage or was exposed to toxins.

-- Your dog appears dehydrated
+- Your dog appears dehydrated.

 Basically, their stomach is too upset and not ready for the workload.
-This is why vets often recommend to fast the dog for 12 to 24 hours (very young pups may be fasted for less, like 6 hours) and give water slowly and gradually.
+This is why vets often recommend fasting the dog for 12 to 24 hours (very young pups may be fasted for less, maybe six hours) and give water slowly and gradually.
 Gulping loads of water all at once may cause the dog to vomit again and again.

 - Dog Health: Understanding Pancreatitis in Dogs